ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/README.md

 #### Testing on a Momentum-based Whole-body Torque Controller

 This set of experiments tests the simulator on a controller performing a complex trajectory.
-For this purpose we integrated the simulator library, configured to emulate the iCub humanoid robot model with 23 degrees of freedom, with a momentum-based whole-body torque controller.
+For this purpose we configured the simulator library to emulate the iCub humanoid robot model with 23 degrees of freedom and integrated it with a momentum-based whole-body torque controller.
 The controller task balances the robot on a single foot while performing dynamic motions with the arms and the free leg.
 This relates to Section III - C of the paper.

 Please refer to section [\<reporoot\>/docs/testing-on-a-momentum-based-whole-body-torque-controller.md](./docs/testing-on-a-momentum-based-whole-body-torque-controller.md).

 #### Comparing our Simulator with Gazebo

-The third set of experiments compares our simulator with Gazebo, commonly used in the robotics community, while running a benchmark test we define for that purpose.
+The third set of experiments compares our simulator with Gazebo, commonly used in the robotics community, while running a benchmark test we've defined for that purpose.
 This relates to Section III - D of the paper.

 #### Analysing the Design Flexibility